gabrielnic/node-providers/README.md

 - https://wiki.internetcomputer.org/wiki/Blockchain_Development_Labs_Inc does not have identity in pdf
 - https://wiki.internetcomputer.org/wiki/Coplus_Limited does not have identity in pdf
 - https://mywikis-wiki-media.s3.us-central-1.wasabisys.com/internetcomputer/Certified_Verification.pdf all the links are broken
+- hashquark redirects to james wang - https://wiki.internetcomputer.org/wiki/User:James_Wang - neither are node provider listed on the network

+- few node providers put jpg instead of pdf

+- Katerina Karapuz redirects to https://wiki.internetcomputer.org/wiki/Karel_Frank instead of https://wiki.internetcomputer.org/wiki/Katerina_Karapuz

+- there's a lot of south africans companies - create a column as to where the company is incorporated

+- krishna entreprise has declaration and invoice as the same pdf - need to split them

+- https://wiki.internetcomputer.org/wiki/Ludens_LLC does not exist as a node provider
+- ML Solutions does not have a wiki page
+- Peterer straight up have no documents https://wiki.internetcomputer.org/wiki/Michael_and_Dominik_Peterer and are not node providers either
+- https://wiki.internetcomputer.org/wiki/Nova_LCC does not exist anymore

+- novi systems has no identity document